yangzi334/BrainTumorClassification/README.md

 # Brain tumor classification

 This repository contains data and code for the JMIR paper:
-# Trade-off Analysis of Classical and Deep Learning Models for Robust Brain Tumor Detection
+# Comparative Analysis of Classical Machine Learning and Deep Learning Models for Robust Brain Tumor Detection: A Benchmarking Study

 #Project Main Structure
 - 1: Methods - Data Description, Data Preprocessing, Model designing, and Model Training.